Chlamydia treatment

 -

-Chlamydia trachomatis is a bacterial infection that is spread by semen and vaginal fluids during sexual contact.
-You can also pass chlamydia to your unborn baby.
-It can be spread through:
+Chlamydia trachomatis is a bacterial infection and is spread through semen and vaginal fluids, usually during sexual contact.
+You can get chlamydia through:

 - unprotected vaginal, oral, or anal sex